hummingbot/hummingbot-site/docs/news/roadmap-2022.md

 ### 🔗 Expand DEX connectors

-Hummingbot’s new Gateway-V2 module, which has been merged to `development`, is stateless middleware library, written primarily in Typescript, that maps various DEX smart contract methods, APIs, and SDKs on various blockchains into standardized REST trading endpoints that can be utilized by the Python-based Hummingbot trading client or any other trading system.
+Hummingbot’s new [Gateway-V2 module](/developers/gateway), which was recently merged to Hummingbot's public `development` branch, is a stateless middleware library, written primarily in Typescript, that maps various DEX smart contract methods, APIs, and SDKs on various blockchains into standardized REST trading endpoints that can be utilized by the Python-based Hummingbot trading client or any other trading system.
 It allows developers from different DEX communities to “plug in” their DEXs into the broader Hummingbot community of arbitrageurs and market makers by adding lightweight connectors to Gateway.

 CoinAlpha has contributed the initial Ethereum and Avalanche DEX connectors, while separate teams from the Solana, Cosmos, Harmony, Near, and Polkadot ecosystems are building support for their respective chain families, as well as connectors for the DEXs on those chains.
 After Gateway is merged to Hummingbot’s `master` branch and included in the upcoming May release, we expect many more DEXs and chains to be supported.